analytiq-hub/sigagent.github.io/physics.md

       * Definition of temperature as $$T = \frac{\partial E}{\partial S}$$
       * 1st law of thermodynamics: $$\mathrm{d}E = T \mathrm{d}S$$
       * 2nd law of thermodynamics: the entropy of an isolated system will increase
-      * The two laws of thermodynamics imply that temperature equalizes in a system that comes to thermodynamic equilibrium
+      * The two laws of thermodynamics imply that temperature equalizes in a system that comes to thermodynamic equilibrium (begin proof)
     * [L3: Maximizing entropy](https://www.youtube.com/watch?v=EmM1jOV1uSY&list=PLpGHT1n4-mAsJ123W3fjPzvlDHOvIhHA0&index=3)
       * 1st law of thermodynamics
+      * The two laws of thermodynamics imply that temperature equalizes in a system that comes to thermodynamic equilibrium (complete proof)
     * L4: The Boltzmann distribution
     * L5: Pressure of an ideal gas and fluctuations
     * L6: Weakly interacting gases, heat, and work